 Chair – Cannabis lounge issue.
 Will we be able to address that on the 11th?

-Answer - Yes we will address the cannabis consumption lounges.
+Answer - Yes, we will address the cannabis consumption lounges.
 According to our current short-term rental ordinance, only one short-term rental is allowed per property.

 Kathy Jullian – Will the RFP, for the deed restriction enforcement work, have a component for public disclosure?
 A public database on deed restrictions?
 There are 95 of these properties.
 It is not a user-friendly system.